inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 - **README**: A comprehensive README.md file was created to provide project overview, setup instructions, and usage guidelines for developers and users.

-- **Docstrings**: Docstrings were included in functions and classes to provide inline documentation for code.

 ## Choice of Framework: Flask